pce-uw-jscript400/w3-mongo/readme.md

   Take a look [at this page](https://mongoosejs.com/docs/deprecations#findandmodify) to see how to fix it.
 Describe the changes that took place.

 * **Your Answer:**
+I actually did not get the depriccation error, but to fix you update the mongoose.connect with:useFindAndModify: false.
+I added it just in case!
 ---

 - [ ] Update the API so that you can successfully delete a record.
 Use the [Model.findOneAndDelete()](https://mongoosejs.com/docs/api.html#model_Model.findOneAndDelete) method.